Caprese Skewers are a great mini appetizer that’s quick, easy, and yummy.

 - 2 tablespoons balsamic glaze optional

-Combine olive oil, Italian seasoning, garlic if using and mozzarella.
-Marinate in the refrigerator at least 30 minutes or up to 24 hours.
+- Combine olive oil, Italian seasoning, garlic if using, and mozzarella.
+Marinate in the refrigerator for at least 30 minutes or up to 24 hours.

 - Thread a cherry tomato on each skewer followed by a basil leaf, a mozzarella ball, another basil leave and finally another tomato.